Amazon’s 10 Top-Rated Items for Your Home Emergency Kit

 Essentials for a home emergency kit

 Many people learn after an emergency that they could and should have been better prepared.
 But, it’s easy enough to make sure you have everything you need to either stay at home or leave your home for extended periods of time before disaster strikes.
+(Seriously, there’s an app for that.)
 With health crises like the Covid-19 pandemic and weather events that happen one after the other—hurricane season starts June 1—the time to prepare is now.
 “There are a few different scenarios you may find yourself in when it comes to being prepared,” says Anthony Tornetta, a spokesperson for the American Red Cross.
 Here are Amazon’s top-rated items for your home emergency preparedness kit:

 All-purpose aid kit and contact emergency kit